blood-watcher/nightscout-dash/README.md

 I have ths URL open in a tabet.
 Nexus 10 tablets can, at the time or writing, be obtained for arond 30 dollars - though may have security issues.

-## Cheaper continuous blood glucose monitors.
+## Cheaper continuous blood glucose monitors
 Freestyle libre devices in the UK cost about three times the price of cheaper aidex devices which can be readily obtained through alibana and aliexpress.
 In the US CGMs can be massivley overpriced.
 You can likely obtain an identical device on aliexpress for considerably cheaper.

 Unfortunately the aidex 2 device (but not aidex 1) rqeuires a chinese phone number.
-I may reverse engineer these devices in the future to makes these devices more accessible and increase access.
+I may reverse engineer these devices in the future to makes these devices more accessible and dramatically decrease the price of CGMs.

+## Alternative and prior work
+Nightscout can display similar information through its web interface.
+But this is designed for an always on dashvoard.